-Any candidate who is certified by the City Clerk to appear on the ballot for the office of Oakland City Councilmember in Districts 1 - 7 may apply for public financing through the City.
-Candidates for Citywide offices, along with candidates for the Oakland Unified School District Board of Directors, are not eligible.
+Any candidate who is certified by the City Clerk to appear on the ballot for the office of Oakland City Councilmember in Districts 1 - 7 and who is opposed by another candidate may apply for public financing through the City.
+Candidates for Citywide offices, such as the office of Mayor, City Auditor, City Attorney, and At-Large Council Member, along with candidates for the Oakland Unified School District Board of Directors, are not eligible.
 [OMC § 3.13.060]